ova2/html5-client-side-validation-api-spec/README.md

 ## Attributes on button / link
 All attributes are optional.
 - data-csv-process
  - It points to HTML editable elements or container(s) with editable elements which should be validated.
-You can define one or multiple @(...) blocks with jQuery selectors inside.
-The blocks should be separated by blanks.
+The value of this attribute should be one or multiple valid CSS selector(s).
+Multiple selectors should be surrounded by parentheses (...) and separated by blanks.
+Example: data-csv-process="(div > ul > li) (table tr.selected) (.form-group)" One selector doesn't need to be surrounded by parentheses.
 If this attribute is missing but either data-csv-msgname or data-csv-onfail are present, the closest form will be processed.
 - data-csv-msgname
  - Message name of the messages container the validation message(s) will be displayed in.
 This value can be overwritten by the same attributes on HTML elements.
 - data-csv-onfail